-As we tested the algorithms on known analytical functions perturbed by artificial noise, we could reliably evaluate the performance in the input space (and thus the choice of the F1 metric).
-Obviously, this is not possible in practice, where the true Pareto set is unknown.
-The current literature does not offer metrics to reliably assess the performance of stochastic multiobjective optimizers; in deterministic settings, a higher value of hypervolume means a better quality of the Pareto set (i.e., it is Pareto-compliant); however, in the stochastic case, the noisy performance may increase or decrease the true hypervolume values and thus, it would be misleading to compare algorithms using these metrics (especially in settings with input-dependent noise, see the results in \citealt{Seb19}).
-We thus consider this a crucial challenge for further work.
+Especially in settings with high noise, the sample variance can be inaccurate with respect to the true variance if only a small number of replications is taken.
+Yet, the results obtained on the real-life supply chain problem illustrate that the proposed algorithm consistently performs well, even if the (endogenous) noise on the objective values is increased by manipulating the coefficient of variation of the demand.
+We are quite confident that the assumption of linear noise structure in the analytical test problem does not significantly influence our results; yet, other noise structures may be tested.
+This poses an interesting avenue for further work.

-Finally, even though the method is straightforwardly scalable to more objectives, higher-dimensional objective spaces pose a challenge in MORS research, as the discrete set of points to approximate the non-dominated front grows exponentially with the number of objectives.
-Therefore not only the computational cost increases, but the determination of the dominance relationships become more difficult as with many objectives, the majority of points are on the Pareto front \citep{li2018evolutionary}.
-We thus believe that a thorough study with more objectives is non-trivial and poses a major challenge to the MORS community as well.
+Extending the algorithm to more objectives seems straightforward, as we can build metamodels for as many objectives as is required.
+However, the computational cost for the hypervolume computations in Equation \ref{eq:ehvc} would increase substantially.
+Higher-dimensional objective spaces are an open question in MORS research, as MORS procedures tend to invest an extremely large replication budget to differentiate solutions that are marginally different \citep{Feldman18,cooper2020pymoso}, especially when the number of alternatives are in the hundreds or thousands (as with many objectives).
+In this context, analyzing the parallelization of the resampling criteria and/or resampling in batches of solutions (e.g., by computing the batch of solutions that jointly maximize the EHVD) would evidently be valuable.
+We thus believe that a thorough study with 3 or more objectives is non-trivial, and poses a major challenge to the MORS community as well.

 \begin{appendices}